Allowed image types are jpeg,png,gif

 The forest of the Dreiborner Hochfläche was not cultivated in the almost 60 years in which the area was a military training area and has largely reached a jungle-like condition due to no longer cleared old and dead wood.
 The national park administration has set itself the goal of preserving this natural forest as a habitat for partially rare animal species such as the European wildcat and establishing specially protected rest areas around breeding colonies for Great Cormorant, Grey Heron and Black Stork.
-The open highlands area is perfect to see openland birds like Eurasian Skylark, Meadow Pipit, European Stonechat, Red-backed Shrike or Common Cuckoo.
+The open highlands area is perfect to see openland birds like Skylark, Meadow Pipit, European Stonechat, Red-backed Shrike or Cuckoo.

 There is a small parking place behind the village Dreiborn.
 You can explore the area best by walking.